davidw/hardcore/README.md

 HardCore was created with the idea of creating an Erlang system with a 'hardened core'.

-The problem: you have an Erlang system with multiple applications.
+The problem: you have an Erlang system with multiple applications, some of which may fail completely.
 The system should continue to function and respond to users even if some of those applications crash.

 One way to handle this problem is by means of a "circuit breaker" like
 Fuse: https://github.com/jlouis/fuse